Yummy2016/WeChat-robot/README.md

 The examples of chatting with the robot are in files **Result1.jpg** and **Result2.jpg** The words in the **white dialog boxes** are the robot's responses towards the requests or questions in the **green boxes**.
 The **green dialog boxes** are in charge of someone else in your wechat contact lists.

+**Note**

+This "itchat" package supports Chinese language better.
+Maybe in the future, I can find out some packages mainly supporting English or other languages and put them into the application.